-- Use conditioner to help keep your hair manageable as well as looking and feeling great.
+- Use conditioner to help keep your hair manageable and looking and feeling great.
 For longer hair, when conditioning, start with the tips/ends of your hair and work inward towards your scalp.

 - Be sure to rinse your hair completely as leftover shampoo and conditioner buildup can lead to dandruff.

-- As part of the bald brotherhood, there is much-needed work for us to do to help protect our skin from dryness and dandruff, and as a buddy once told me, there is nothing worse than an ashy bald head.
+- As part of the bald brotherhood, there is much-needed work for us to do to help protect our skin from dryness and dandruff.
+As a buddy once told me, there is nothing worse than an ashy bald head.

-- For us men of color we really have to take care of our bald heads because if we do not take care of our skin, our heads can become discolored with light-colored patches.
+- For us men of color, we really have to take care of our bald heads.
+If we do not take care of our skin, our heads can become discolored with light-colored patches.

 - Keep your dome clean, moisturized, and protected from the sun.